kristapsz/ABSQLiteManager/README.md

 - Listing column names
 - Easily fetching rows from tables
 - Easily fetching rows by using sql queries
-- Use NSPredicate
+- Support for NSPredicate
-- ARM64 support
-- Swift 2 support (by using ABSQLiteManager.Framework)
+- Swift 4 support (by using ABSQLiteManager.Framework)

 NOTE: Use it only with queries whose results can fit into the memory.

 ABSQLiteManager was originally developed and used in the first versions of [NATURE MOBILE](https://www.naturemobile.org) apps between 2010 and 2012.
 After that it was replaced with Core Data.
 This library sometimes still might be useful as a quick way to read sqlite files.
-The project is modernized to be compatible with ARC, AMR64 and XCode 7.
+The project is modernized to be compatible with ARC, AMR64 and Xcode 9.
 The v0.1 source files still should be compatible with any iOS SDK that supports ARC.

 ## How to use it